-- Wherever a use is permitted in a designated area, it is intended that uses, buildings or structures normally incidental, accessory and/or essential to that use will also be permitted. - j) Unless otherwise defined or interpreted to be defined through the policies of this Plan, terms and words used in this Plan will be interpreted as defined in the Provincial Policy Statement or the Zoning By-law, where such terms are defined by said documents.
+- i) Wherever a use is permitted in a designated area, it is intended that uses, buildings or structures normally incidental, accessory and/or essential to that use will also be permitted. - j) Unless otherwise defined or interpreted to be defined through the policies of this Plan, terms and words used in this Plan will be interpreted as defined in the Provincial Policy Statement or the Zoning By-law, where such terms are defined by said documents.
 In the case of a discrepancy between the Provincial Policy Statement and the Zoning By-law, the Zoning By-law will prevail in the definition of a term or word.
-The Town will ensure that the definitions in the Zoning By-law are consistent with the Provincial Policy Statement. - k) Municipal buildings, activities, services and public and private utilities will be permitted in any land use designation, save and except in Natural Heritage Features.
-This will be deemed to include activities and services provided under the Municipal Act, Drainage Act or any other legislation. - Where any Act or portion thereof is referenced in this Plan, it is intended that such references should be interpreted to include any subsequent legislation that may amend or replace the specific statute. - m) Where any guideline, manual, or portion thereof, is referenced in this Plan, it is intended that such references should be interpreted to include any subsequent guideline or manual that may amend or replace the referenced document. - n) The effect of this Plan is such that no municipal public works will be undertaken, and no municipal by-law passed for any purpose, that does not conform to and comply with this Plan. - o) Public works undertaken by all other levels of government or public agencies, including the Government of Canada and the Province of Ontario, will also be required to conform to this Plan, except where exempted under specific Federal or Provincial legislation. - p) The references to "the Town" in this Plan will mean the Corporation of the Town of Lakeshore, a municipality in the Province of Ontario to which this Plan applies. - q) Sections 1 through 8 inclusive and the Schedules will be considered operative components of this Plan.
+The Municipality will ensure that the definitions in the Zoning By-law are consistent with the Provincial Policy Statement. - k) Municipal buildings, activities, services and public and private utilities will be permitted in any land use designation, save and except in natural heritage features and areas and limited uses within hazard lands.
+This will be deemed to include activities and services provided under the Municipal Act, Drainage Act or any other legislation. - For the purposes of policy 8.7.k), electricity generation facilities and transmission and distribution systems shall be permitted in all land use designations, subject to the applicable Environmental Assessment process, and any other applicable legislation and/or regulations. - m) Where any Act or portion thereof is referenced in this Plan, it is intended that such references should be interpreted to include any subsequent legislation that may amend or replace the specific statute. - n) Where any guideline, manual, or portion thereof, is referenced in this Plan, it is intended that such references should be interpreted to include any subsequent guideline or manual that may amend or replace the referenced document. - o) The effect of this Plan is such that no municipal public works will be undertaken, and no municipal by-law passed for any purpose, that does not conform to and comply with this Plan. - p) Public works undertaken by all other levels of government or public agencies, including the Government of Canada and the Province of Ontario, will also be required to conform to this Plan, except where exempted under specific Federal or Provincial legislation. - q) The references to "the Municipality" in this Plan will mean the Corporation of the Municipality of Lakeshore, a municipality in the Province of Ontario to which this Plan applies. - r) Sections 1 through 8 inclusive and the Schedules will be considered operative components of this Plan.
 Any Appendices to this Plan, whether embodied in the text of the Plan or located at the end, will not be considered to be an operative component.
-Any changes to an Appendix to this Plan will not require an amendment. - r) Typographical errors may be corrected without amendment to this Plan.
+Any changes to an Appendix to this Plan will not require an amendment.

+s) Typographical errors may be corrected without amendment to this Plan.